 The landscape from the southern coast to the northern coast changes drastically; from beaches and palm trees to rough Atlantic waves and steep, jagged cliffsides.

-Along these country roads are sugarcane fields, abandoned windmills, and quaint small towns.
+Along these backcountry roads are sugarcane fields, abandoned windmills, and quaint small towns.
 Here are a few to take note of:

 - Le Moule — cute town with colorful Hôtel de Ville